oroinc/documentation/user_guide_sales_tools/customer_management/common_features_accounts.rst

    As an example, we are merging three accounts: Acuserv, Big Bear Stores and Casa Bonita.

    .. image:: /user_guide/img/accounts/accounts_merge_01.png
+      :alt: Click the merge icon to see merge records

 4. Once you click **Merge Accounts**, a table with the merge-settings will appear.

    .. image:: /user_guide/img/accounts/accounts_merge_02.png
+      :alt: Click merge accounts

 5. Choose the name of one of the accounts that is being merged to give to your new account (Master Record).